-The modern beverage marketplace prioritizes choice, flexibility, and variance.
+The modern beverage marketplace prioritizes choice, flexibility and variance.
 Today’s consumers have a versatile palette, eager to chase trends like non-alcoholic spirits and spiked kombucha.
-The beverage industry is finally in a position to support an explosion of new brands, distributors, and retailers who can anticipate, curate, and deliver to these ever-changing interests.
+The beverage industry is finally in a position to support an explosion of new brands, distributors and retailers who can anticipate, curate and deliver for these ever-changing interests.
 Who is at the forefront of that change?
 Although underrepresented and underestimated at every tier of the beverage industry, Black-owned businesses are thriving.

 We dug into our data and connected with our users across the three-tier system to learn more.
-We found that not only have Black-owned businesses proven hearty against one of the most difficult years the hospitality industry has ever faced, but in many cases they have astronomically increased their sales despite the challenges this year spun.
+We found that not only have Black-owned businesses proven hearty against one of the most difficult periods the hospitality industry has ever faced, but in many cases they have astronomically increased their sales despite the recent challenges.

 Black-Owned Brands on the Rise

 Black-owned brands were on the rise well before the pandemic.
-In January 2021 Black-owned suppliers sold five times more on Provi than they had in January 2020.
 We dug a little deeper into the brand names and categories trending strongest.

 Big and small, these brands are here to stay.
 The top categories rising are no coincidence.
 Tequila as a whole has been on the rise for years.
-Meanwhile, cognac sales are projected to continue growing at impressive rates for at least the next six years.
 Were Black-owned businesses able to anticipate these beverage trends and invest early?
 Scot Forte, the founder of the first and only Black-owned distributing company in Georgia, Forte International Spirits, says the answer to that question is a definite and resounding yes.

 Unique Insight & Predicting Trends